Depreciation & Recapture

 The business use of an automobile is claimed on:

-- Line 9 and Part IV of Schedule C (Form 1040) (PDF), Profit or Loss From Business or, if eligible, line 2 of Schedule C-EZ (Form 1040) (PDF), Net Profit From Business, if you are a sole proprietor.
+- Line 9 and Part IV of Schedule C (Form 1040) (PDF), Profit or Loss From Business or, if eligible, line 2 and Part III of Schedule C-EZ (Form 1040) (PDF), Net Profit From Business, if you are a sole proprietor.

-- Form 2106 (PDF), Employee Business Expenses or, if eligible, line 1 of Form 2106-EZ (PDF), Unreimbursed Employee Business Expenses, and then with other employee business expenses on line 21 of Schedule A (Form 1040) (PDF), Itemized Deductions.
+- Form 2106 (PDF), Employee Business Expenses or, if eligible, line 1 and Part II of Form 2106-EZ (PDF), Unreimbursed Employee Business Expenses, and then with other employee business expenses on line 21 of Schedule A (Form 1040) (PDF), Itemized Deductions.

 - Publication 587, Business Use of Your Home